Fuel Ventures Scale-up EIS Fund

 This EIS fund invests in early-stage businesses which are more likely to fail than larger ones.
 So you should expect a number of failures in the portfolio, or even be prepared for all companies to fail.

 Exits could take considerably longer than three years.

 A summary of the main charges is shown below.
 Some of these will be payable by the investor, whilst others by the investee companies.
-Fuel Ventures Scale-up EIS Fund is one of the very few EIS funds that doesn’t apply an initial charge to investors or investee companies.
+Fuel Ventures Scale-up EIS Fund does not apply an initial charge to investors or investee companies.

 The investment may have additional charges and expenses: please see the provider documents, including the Key Information Document, for more details.